Skip to main content

 • Make sure you understand the interaction between different nodes as described in Etherlink architecture.

-• If you want to verify the blueprints that come from the sequencer, run an Etherlink Smart Rollup node as described in Running an Etherlink Smart Rollup node.
+• If you want to verify the blocks that come from the sequencer, run an Etherlink Smart Rollup node as described in Running an Etherlink Smart Rollup node.
 Public Smart Rollup nodes for Etherlink are not yet available, so you must run your own if you want to participate in the Etherlink network.

 The EVM node runs Etherlink's kernel.
 You can get the kernel by importing it from a running Etherlink Smart Rollup node or by providing the installer kernel.